DenisMatsenko/Domains-Availability-Checker/README.md

-# Domains Availability Checker

-## A tool to easily check the availability of a huge number of domains
+# A tool to easily check the availability of a huge number of domains